-An understated and smart, English terracotta, bottle shaped lamp in Greek Revival style.
+An understated and smart, English terracotta, bottle shaped antique table lamp in Greek Revival style.
 The shape produced by the Watcombe Pottery of Torquay in Devon, UK.
 Watcombe are famous for their production of terracotta shapes in the classical Greek Revival fashion of the period.

 Detail 1 - A naked Spartan soldier wearing shin armour, an elaborate bronze crested helmet with cheek plates and carrying a wood and bronze shield, he is shown about to launch a spear, known as a doru.

 Detail 2 - Diana, goddess of the hunt.
 Shown with a slain boar and seated hunting dog.